MIDI for Organists

 MIDI systems like to be fed from a multiplexer for various engineering reasons.
 In other words, the keys are first scanned in the manner already described, then the output from the scanner is fed to a MIDI encoder which generates the proper messages depending on which keys have been pressed or released.
 Therefore, we are now dealing not only with a scanning delay, but with any delay imposed by the MIDI system in addition.
 This is also something we shall return to later.

 Figure 2 illustrates a simple MIDI system that might be used in an organ.
 As far as the organ itself is concerned, it is no different to Figure 1 – a basic multiplexed electronic transmission without MIDI is used between console and pipes in both cases.
 But the scheme in Figure 2 allows other MIDI-compatible instruments to be connected to the organ, and there are facilities to record and playback one’s performances.

-If there is a MIDI IN socket on the pipe organ, the former slave instrument can also play it, by becoming the master.
+If there is a MIDI IN socket on the pipe organ, the former subsidiary instrument can also play it.
 Issues of detailed compatibility may occur as before.
 For example, quite how you would select the Tuba stop on the solo organ from a synthesiser keyboard could take a long time to sort out.
-Or the swell keyboard on an electronic organ, used as the master, might play the choir stops on the pipe organ.
+Or the swell keyboard on an electronic organ, used as the main instrument, might play the choir stops on the pipe organ.
 Usually such issues can be resolved eventually, but it can be an involved and time consuming business and you might need to call on expert help.